tripledawg/Homework-4-Web-APIs-Code-Quiz/README.md

 # Homework-4-Web-APIs-Code-Quiz

-HTML:
+## HTML
-I created an html with just the start button, p tag with directions, View High Scores anchor tag, and the Time Left element.
+I created an html with the start button element, a p tag with directions, a View High Scores anchor tag, and a Time Left div element.

-JS:
+## JS
-I Created a question bank which was an array of objects with key value pairs for questions, answers and correct answer.
-I stored the answers values as an array.
+I created a question bank which was an array of objects with key value pairs for questions, answers and correct answer with the answers values stored as an array.
-I created a bank of global variables to keep track of the quiz state and a place to store the high scores.
+I created a bank of global variables to keep track of the quiz state and to store the high scores.
+I created an event listener for the startup button which called the timer which calls the questions and answers.
 I created a container for the Welcome info and future quiz questions and an event listeniner to the start button.

-I then created a function that cleared out the Welcome message and called the question bank
+I then created a function called getQuestionsAndAnswers that cleared out the welcome message and called the question bank.
+It also assigned a variable isCorrect or notCorrect based on the correct answer.
+Finally, this function called another function, the verifyAnswer function.

+The verifyAnswer function created a feedback variable and created an element declaring if the question was right or wrong based on the isCorrect or notCorrect variable from the getQuestionsAndAnswers function.
+It also calls the timer function to decrement the time by 5 seconds if the answer is wrong.

+The timer function uses the setInterval to decrement the starting time every second.

+The endQuiz function clears the container and presents the user with a labeled input box and a submit button for initials.

+The getHighScores function pushes the scores onto the globally defined variable/array highScores.
+The scores are then sorted.
+For each score a list item is created with concatenated text that incorporates the index number, the initials and the score.
+This function also creates Go Back and a Clear High Scores buttons.

+Lastly, the getStartPage function redraws the page if the user clicks Go Back or if time runs out.

+Throughout the JS, I used setAttribute to set individual styles as needed.
+More importantly, setAttribute helped me refer between functions by setting id, type, value and onclick attributes.

+## CSS
+I created a separate css to make all the fonts and all the true button elements the same.
+(The Submit button for the inititals I discovered is technically an input element, so there is individual setAttribute styling for it.)